stefanpenner/fs-tree-diff/README.md

 - `Entry.fromStat(relativePath, stat)` creates an `Entry` from a given path and [`fs.Stats`](https://nodejs.org/api/fs.html#fs_class_fs_stats) object.
 It can then be used with `fromEntries` or `addEntries`.

+The trees returned from `fromPaths` and `fromEntries` are relative to some base directory.  `calculatePatch`, `applyPatch` and `calculateAndApplyPatch` all assume that the base directory has not changed.

 ## Input